ten formal aphorisms

 3.

 The formal analysis must no longer be taught as so many formal elements (line, shape, mass, etc.) cleaved from the formal unit in order to be analyzed, post-dissection, as separate from one another and from matter and meaning.
 No, formalism must aspire towards the dis-alienation of aesthetic form, analytically and philosophically.
-And since form is never separable in truth from meaning but only as a trick of logic and speech, the dis-alienation of form in the context of the formal analysis amounts to a radicalization of art historical pedagogy and practice which has for too long treated form and content as separable.
+And since form is never separable in truth from meaning but only as a trick of logic and speech, the dis-alienation of form in the context of the formal analysis amounts to a radicalization of art historical pedagogy and practice that has for too long treated form and content as separate, and which must do so no more.

 4.